Particular/docs.particular.net/samples/logging/metrics/sample.md

 ![DbgView by Sysinternals](dbgview.png)

+> [!NOTE]
-Note: This shows the output of NServiceBus.Metrics 3.x variant.
+> This shows the output of NServiceBus.Metrics 3.x variant.

 ## Running the sample